YaDev/NimCLS/README.md

 - **Classes**: Create Nim objects using a simple syntax, similar to Python.
 - **Debugging and Inspection Methods**: Make development easier with methods that help debug and inspect class objects.
-- **Superclass Invocation**: Effortlessly call the super class's methods of an object.
+- **Superclass Invocation**: Effortlessly call the super class's methods, procedures and functions of an object.
 - **Dependency Injection**: Easily inject dependencies into your code and reduce boilerplate code.
 - **Singleton Management**: Manage and create singleton instances of classes.
 - **Custom Injectors**: Create custom injectors to manage dependencies just the way you need.